 The foundation amount reflects the average per pupil cost of general education instruction in successful school districts, as determined by a statistical analysis of the costs of special education and general education in successful school districts.
-In years in which the foundation amount is not determined by a statistical analysis, it will be adjusted annually to reflect the percentage increase in the consumer price index.
-For the 2009-10 aid year, the 2008-09 foundation amount will be increased by a consumer price index of 1.038.
+It is adjusted annually to reflect the percentage change in the consumer price index.
+The last column of the table below shows the CPI-adjusted foundation amounts for each year, with the last row containing the amounts for the current aid year.
+The asterisked amounts are those based on updated statistical analysis of the costs of special and general education in successful school districts.